subbham7007/ComputerVision_internship_assignment/README.md

 still the one with focal_loss() is my recommendations as it is good for data sets with "IMBALANCE: as in our case.
 The file also has some hyperparameter fine tuning code and atlast it saves the model as .onnx file

+Note:- I couldn't atach the ONNX format of the Models as they were too huge..